layerglue/layerglue-app-template/README.md

 Layerglue is a JavaScript application framework that comes bundled with a best practice template.
 Based on Backbone.js and its inherent MVC architecture, Layerglue provides an unintrusive minimal project structure for HTML5 applications.
 Includes support for automatic convention based asset loading, and a sophisiticated animation sequencer that ties into a the hash based navigation system.

+###MVC Architecture

+Layerglue takes the loose MVC architecture of Backbone and firms it up through a centralized system that registers views and provides conventions for connecting HTML templates with their JavaScript controllers and the models that supply their data.

+###Structured routing

+Backbone's routing system is deliberately basic, in that it allows different routes to be funnelled to specific handlers.
+Layerglue builds on this to provide a structured system where view controllers are registered against routes and when a navigation event occurs, the view is lazily created and its rendered output made available to the transitioning system, allowing it to be added to the DOM and transitioned in when necessary.

+###Animation/Transition Framework

+One of Layerglue's most powerful features is a nested, interruptible, reversible, animation sequencing system that integrates directly with the router.
+Each view defines its own transition in and transition out which can be as simple as the default opacity fades or can utilize the n-level nesting provided by series and parallel sequencers.

+###Automatic asset loading

+Asset loading can happen at a global or local level, with site wide assets defined globally and each view controller able to specify assets it requires.
+The system ensures that all assets required by a view are fully loaded before its rendered template is added to the DOM

 ##Build tools